“It’s too complicated.”

 • Leave Medicare alone

 Yet, consistently our elected representatives __ on both sides of the aisle __ vote against these things.
-Or judging by what we read in the press are obviously considering doing so.
+And judging by what we read in the press, they will continue doing so.

 Why?

 “We are professionals.
 You see, when drafting legislation there’s so much to consider.
-There are things you folks out there don’t know.
+You couldn’t possibly understand.
 It’s too complicated.”

 Sorry.
 I don’t buy it.